NERSC/sc25-dl-tutorial/README.md

 See if you can spot where the weight gradients are synced in the profile.
 Also, note if it's happening at the same time as any compute.

-Here's an example zoomed in profile for BS64 (by default the profile will happen only on a single rank but you can save profiles from all ranks as well to look at the difference among different ranks)
+Here's an example zoomed in profile for BS64 (by default the profile will happen only on a single rank but you can save profiles from all ranks as well to look at the difference among different ranks).
+You can also use our example saved profile [dp_bs64.nsys-rep](sample_nsys_profiles/dp_bs64.nsys-rep) to view the profile.

 ![NSYS DP BS64](tutorial_images/nsys_dp.png)